llxiaoyuan/oxorany/README.md

 # oxorany
-any constant encryption with obfuscation in compile time
+## any constant encryption with obfuscation in compile time

+### Features
+* any constant encryption
+* bogus control flow in decryption algorithm
+* unique control flow for each encryption algorithm
+* unique key for each encryption algorithm
+* stack frame destroy for anti IDA F5
+* opaque predicate on the stack
+### Usage
 ```C++
 #include <iostream>
 #include "oxorany.h"